 In 2023, we established a new Responsible Sourcing Programme - with accompanying guidance sessions for global and local procurement teams - to enhance our oversight of supplier practices in areas covered by our Supplier & Licensee Code of Conduct and in relation to other identified salient human rights risks.
-The programme includes a three step process to identify, assess and audit higherrisk suppliers and uses tools developed by the Sedex platform that we can access as members.
+The programme includes a three-step process to identify, assess and audit higher-risk suppliers and uses tools developed by the Sedex platform that we can access as members.

 An initial screening determines a supplier's level of risk based on its location and the service or product it provides.
 To conduct this screening, we use the Sedex Radar tool, which draws on a range of sources to define risk levels for human rights, labour conditions, the environment, ethics, and health and safety.
 Suppliers in categories and countries identified as high-risk through the initial screening process are then asked to complete the detailed Sedex self-assessment questionnaire, which generates a risk profile specific to that supplier.

-Suppliers classified as high- or medium-risk in this phase of the process are asked to go through a rigorous third-party audit that includes site visits and uses the Sedex Members Ethical Trade Audit (SMETA) methodology.
-The four pillar SMETA audits cover labour, ethical, environmental, and health and safety risks, including the revision of areas like child and forced labour.
+Suppliers classified as high risk in this phase of the process are asked to go through a rigorous third-party audit that includes site visits and uses the Sedex Members Ethical Trade Audit (SMETA) methodology.
+The four pillar SMETA audit covers topics included in our SLCOC (Supplier and Licensee Code of Conduct), including human rights labour conditions, health and safety, environmental management, ethical business, including checks to prevent child and forced labour.